 With the addition of the Capture, Transport, Utilization, and Storage (CTUS) Submodule and the revised representation of CO2 enhanced oil recovery (EOR), the Electricity Market Module (EMM), Oil and Gas Supply Module (OGSM), and Liquid Fuels Market Module (LFMM) were modified so that these models all share a common vision of the market for CO2.
-The current representation of CO2 EOR better integrates the EMM, OGSM, LFMM and CTUS.
+The current representation of CO2 EOR better integrates the EMM, OGSM, LFMM, and CTUS.

-- When considering CO2 EOR, OGSM competes natural and industrial options for CO2 supply in a given region against the availability and price of CO2 from power plants and xTL facilities3.
-OGSM passes its resolution of the CO2 market to the EMM and LFMM. - The EMM considers as a part of its overall objective function retrofitting existing units or building new generating units with CO2 capture to meet a new constraint of satisfying the total CO2 demand passed from OGSM.
-Since EMM has the total picture as represented in OGSM, it can determine the CO2 market size and competitive prices for CO2 captured from power generators (including transport and storage costs provided by CTUS).
-The EMM then passes its resolution of the CO2 market to OGSM and LFMM. - In a parallel fashion to the EMM, the LFMM considers as a part of its overall objective function building (but not retrofitting) xTL facilities to meet a new constraint of satisfying the total CO2 demand passed from OGSM and EMM.
-Since LFMM has the total picture as represented in OGSM, it can determine the CO2 market size and competitive prices for CO2 captured from xTL facilities (including transport and storage costs provided by CTUS).
-The LFMM then passes its resolution of the CO2 market to OGSM and LFMM.
+- When considering CO2 EOR, the OGSM competes natural and industrial options for CO2 supply in a given region against the availability and price of CO2 from power plants and xTL facilities.3 The OGSM passes its resolution of the CO2 market to the EMM and LFMM. - The EMM considers as a part of its overall objective function retrofitting existing units or building new generating units with CO2 capture to meet a new constraint of satisfying the total CO2 demand passed from OGSM.
+Because the EMM has the total picture as represented in the OGSM, it can determine the CO2 market size and competitive prices for CO2 captured from power generators (including transport and storage costs provided by the CTUS).
+The EMM then passes its resolution of the CO2 market to the OGSM and LFMM. - In a parallel fashion to the EMM, the LFMM considers as a part of its overall objective function building (but not retrofitting) xTL facilities to meet a new constraint of satisfying the total CO2 demand passed from the OGSM and EMM.
+Because the LFMM has the total picture as represented in the OGSM, it can determine the CO2 market size and competitive prices for CO2 captured from xTL facilities (including transport and storage costs provided by the CTUS).
+The LFMM then passes its resolution of the CO2 market to the OGSM and LFMM.